Peterborough Improvement Plan

 Governance and culture

-We will refresh our Corporate Strategy and key policies so our spending plans line up with the outcomes we need to achieve.
+We needed to refresh our Corporate Strategy and key policies so our spending plans lined up with the outcomes we needed to achieve.
+Full Council approved the Sustainable Future City Council Strategy and City Priorities in October 2022.